Why military vets are starting their own businesses in this red-hot job market

 Bannon's story exemplifies the challenges military vets face in the workforce and how they often choose entrepreneurship as a career later in life.
 Currently, more than 2.5 million U.S. businesses are owned by veterans, making up about 9% of all businesses in America, according to the Small Business Administration.

-"Veterans typically start their companies as a third career at an average age of 44," according to Misty Stutsman, director of Entrepreneurship and Small Business at the Institute for Veterans and Military Families at Syracuse University.
+"Veterans typically start their companies as a third career," according to Misty Stutsman, director of Entrepreneurship and Small Business at the Institute for Veterans and Military Families at Syracuse University.
 "Our research shows that first they come out of the service and use their benefits to go to school and then get recruited by corporate America.
 After getting a strong business background, many decide to start their own businesses."

 It can be tough trying to find a job in the corporate arena at that age, experts say.
 That can be a motivating factor for choosing entrepreneurship.